Efficient Quantum Work Reservoirs at the Nanoscale

+The following establishes that the disparity arises from assuming that work is stored in a two-level system.
+We show how to approach the thermodynamic limit of Landauer's bound in nanoscale thermodynamics by abandoning two-level work reservoirs.
+When using multi-level work reservoirs as shown in Fig. \ref{fig:generalpic}, thermodynamically efficient state transformations are directly implementable.

 Our development is organized as follows.
 Section \ref{section:framework} sets up the basic framework.
-Section \ref{section:entropyproduction} reviews the definition of entropy production at both the macroscopic scale and the nanoscale and gives an equivalent condition of zero dissipation at the nanoscale.
+Section \ref{section:entropyproduction} reviews the definition of entropy production at both the macroscopic scale and the nanoscale and gives an equivalent condition of approaching zero dissipation at the nanoscale.
 Section \ref{section:beyonddeterministicwork} generalizes the two-level work reservoirs typically employed in nanoscale thermodynamics.
-It gives an explicit construction for a multi-level work reservoir that achieves zero entropy production for any state transition.
-Section \ref{section:efficientworkreservoirwithcatalysts} goes on to study efficient work reservoirs in the presence of catalysts and introduces an alternative way to describe nondissipation scenarios.
+It gives an explicit construction for a multi-level work reservoir that can be used to approach zero entropy production for any state transition.
+Section \ref{section:efficientworkreservoirwithcatalysts} goes on to study efficient work reservoirs in the presence of catalysts and introduces an alternative way to describe almost-nondissipation scenarios.